Apple sees bigger supply problems after strong start to year | Business

 Kim Caughey Forrest, Chief Investment Officer at Bokeh Capital Partners, said that ongoing demand remained a big question, despite Apple's management of supply chain in the March quarter.
 Indeed, other high-profile tech companies also raised concerns.

 Apple Inc on Thursday forecast bigger problems as COVID-19 lockdowns snarl production and demand in China, the war in Ukraine dents sales and growth slows in services, which the iPhone maker sees as its engine for expansion.
-Shares were down 2.1% after executives laid out their glum outlook on a conference call.
-The news outweighed strong results, including record profit and sales, for Apple's fiscal second quarter, which ended in March.
+Shares were down 2.2% in late trade after executives laid out their glum outlook on a conference call.
+The news outweighed record profit and sales for Apple's fiscal second quarter, which ended in March.

-Chief Financial Officer Luca Maestri warned in an interview that the war in Ukraine, which led Apple to stop sales in Russia, would leave a bigger dent on sales in the fiscal third quarter.
+Chief Financial Officer Luca Maestri warned in an interview that the war in Ukraine, which led Apple to stop sales in Russia, would cut sales more deeply in the fiscal third quarter.
 He told analysts on the call that supply-chain issues would hurt sales in the quarter by $4 billion to $8 billion, "substantially larger" than the hit in the second quarter.

-Supply problems were focused on a corridor in Shanghai, China and reflected COVID disruptions and silicon shortages, he added.
+Supply problems were focused on a corridor in Shanghai, China and reflected COVID disruptions and chip shortages, he added.
 The pandemic was also affecting demand in China, he said.
-Chief Executive Officer Tim Cook said that almost all of the Chinese factories doing final assembly of Apple products had restarted after COVID shutdowns, but the company is not forecasting when a silicon shortage would end.
+Chief Executive Officer Tim Cook said that almost all of the Chinese factories doing final assembly of Apple products had restarted after recent COVID shutdowns, but the company is not forecasting when the chips shortage, mostly affecting older products, would end.

 Cook said he hoped COVID issues would be "transitory" and "get better over time."
 At least one analyst said the outlook lacked clarity.